 Rent a Scooter & drive to Sitges

-Alisa Wispeler: It’s not really a hot spot but I would suggest renting a scooter in Barcelona (appr.
-30euros/ day), and do a tour to Sitges.
+Alisa Wispeler: It’s not really a hot spot but I would suggest renting a scooter in Barcelona (approx. 30 euros per person per day) for a day trip and do a tour to Sitges.
 It’s a great drive through the hills and along the coast – it is a very curvy road so some experience in driving a scooter is recommended.
 You have a beautiful view and it takes only around an hour to get there.
-Sitges is a really lovely town with a nice beach, restaurants and bars.
+Sitges is a really lovely town with a nice beach, restaurants and bar, and you can also take a walk along the beautiful coast.

 Read: How to rent a scooter in Barcelona